Questions and answers from SomnoDent oral device patients on their treatment journey with SomnoMed, the Leader in OAT

 A: We do not directly sell replacement containers.
 You can order a denture or retainer case off Amazon – click here to view.

 A: Damaged or broken devices must not be used.
 Continuing use may cause injury.
 Contact your dentist immediately if your device is broken.
 For repairs and warranty claims/questions, you will need to contact the dentist who fitted you for the device.

 Please Note: SomnoMed warranties the repair costs for our company to repair your device.
 However, because your dentist is responsible for fitting your device, you may have to incur a cost with your dentists’ office, including, but not limited to, costs associated with a dental visit, new impressions if necessary, as well as other potential services.
 Please contact your dentist for more information.

-A: Although SomnoDent devices are effective in the vast majority of patients, there could be an occasion where the device is not working, or is not meeting your therapeutic needs.
+A: Although SomnoDent devices are effective in the vast majority of patients, there could be an occasion where the device is not working or is not meeting your therapeutic needs.
 In these occasions, please keep in close contact with your sleep dentist throughout the treatment process.
 If you feel that it is not working then the sleep dentist will need to evaluate the device and make any necessary adjustments.
-If you feel your sleep apnea symptoms are worsening, you will need to speak with your physician for alternative treatment options as you may have a severe case of OSA.